 C.4m.
 State Family Development programs: State funds appropriated for family development programs.
 Include Navigator programs here.

 C.4n.
 Other State Resources: For Item C.4n., list all other programs that made use of state funding sources.
-Please list the names of all programs and each program’s specific funding source(s) and funding amounts.
-Please write out all acronyms and abbreviations.
+List the names of all programs and each program’s specific funding source(s) and funding amounts.
+Write out all acronyms and abbreviations.

 It is important all programs listed under the “Other” category are scrutinized.
 Often programs entered here belong in the more specific categories listed in C.4.
-For programs listed in C.4n., please provide as much detail as possible.
-This will aid in disseminating the information in the Annual Report to Congress.
-Please do not use program acronyms unless the full name of a particular program or funding source is also provided.
+For programs listed in C.4n., provide as much detail as possible.
+This will aid in understanding the information in the Congressional Report.
+Do not use program acronyms unless the full name of a particular program or funding source is also provided.

 C.4.o.
 Total Other State Resources (auto-calculated): This item will auto-calculate based on the information entered into C.4.i-iv.